Are You Considering Buying A Second Home, Vacation Home or Condominium in Southwest Florida? There’s Homework to be Done First!

-Not all second home, vacation home or condominium buyers want to or are able to pay cash.
-If you will need a mortgage please do yourself a favor and get prequalified.
+While cash is still king not all second home, vacation home or condominium buyers want to or are able to pay cash.
+If you need a mortgage please do yourself a favor and get prequalified.
 This way you can take the time to shop around to find the best mortgage for your financial needs.
 Ask your buyer’s agent for local lender recommendations.
 Your agent knows who is professional and can close on time and with the fewest surprises.
 Make sure you understand the real estate loan process completely.

 Understand the additional costs.

 Even without a mortgage a home costs money.
 Talk with your attorney or tax advisor to understand Florida property taxes and how a Florida Homestead Exemption might benefit you.
 Ask your buyer’s agent for the name of a professional and reliable insurance agent and talk with them to understand the types of insurance that may be required in your area of Southwest Florida.
 Finally, even new homes require annual maintenance, or lawn and pool services.
 Consider these when determining your real estate budget.

 Make a priority list.

 Talk with your family about what is important to everyone.
 Understand why you are buying the property, what type of property will best suit the family needs and where it should be located.
 Weigh the pros and cons of condominium living versus single family home living and determine what best fits your needs.
 Which features and amenities are most important to you and your family?
 Once you have agreed prioritize from most to least.
 Finally, share this with your buyer’s agent.
 Ask their opinion as to whether it’s realistic or whether you have missed something.

 It’s easy to get wrapped up in a real estate “wish list” but you should also think about future resale.
 Your profit will be made on the purchase.
 Is your present or future goal retirement to Florida?
 Will your present requirements for square footage, bedrooms, community type, etc. be the same in the next few years?
 These and other factors should be considered.